“Organizing is what you do before you do something, so that when you do it, it is not all mixed up.” — A.A. Milne

 Say goodbye to wasting precious time and energy with micro-decisions and decision fatigue.

-Your File Organization System is Your Library of Profound Knowledge
+Organizing Folders Better is Your Key to Your Library of Profound Knowledge

 In the Knowledge Age, your ability to manage and leverage knowledge is the ultimate game changer.

-You don’t want to have to think to hard every time you try to file a document or find one.
+You don’t want to have to think too hard every time you try to file a document or find one.

 The most important idea to me is to have a place for things and everything in its place.